Chloe Chapman, Art Psychotherapist and EMDR therapist (HCPC and BAAT registered)

 Training, qualifications & experience

-I have trained and worked within the NHS and for numerous mental health charities across London and the South East.
+I have worked in the NHS and for numerous mental health charities across London and the South East.
 My experience includes Brighton and Hove CAMHS, Westminster MIND and Sussex NHS partnership.
-After completing my training I worked for the Brighton-based charity for Young Oasis for three years, with children affected by familial substance misuse.
-Here I developed the Young Women's Therapy service, specialising in trauma working with 18-25 year olds across the city.
+Post-qualification I worked for Brighton-based charity for Young Oasis for three years, with children affected by familial substance misuse.
+Here I developed the Young Women's Therapy service, serving vulnerable 18-25 year olds.
+I have 8 years’ experience working therapeutically with children, adolescents and adults.
+Prior to training as a psychotherapist I worked for five years as a case worker for disadvantaged young people, informing my understanding of the challenges facing them today.

 Areas of counselling I deal with